Danish Army

 Britain were fully committed for the manufacture of

-for armor, the Rootes Group were asked to undertake the
+for armour, the Rootes Group were asked to undertake the

-Rootes adopted an existing design, the Guy armored car,
+Rootes adopted an existing design, the Guy armoured car,

 and allied it to Karrier KT4 FAT which had been delivered to India

 just before the outbreak of WW II.
-Production by Karrier
+The first order for 500 units were

 began in early 1941.